The balanced-varied diet provides the body with all the nutrients required to maintain a healthy body and mind, supporting tissue regeneration.

 - Dried foods are tough to digest.

-If you usually eat outside, it is advisable to choose basic dishes cooked on the spot.
+If you usually eat outside, choosing basic dishes cooked on the spot is advisable.
 (Not fast food preparation)

 Recommended eating habits.